-For Stevenson, an urban confer would be the first step toward improving urban Indian health, but confers need to be monitored to prove successful.
+For Stevenson, an HHS-wide urban confer policy would be the first step toward improving urban Indian health, but confers need to be monitored to prove successful.
 She said it’s important for Urban Indian Organizations to complete a satisfaction survey after conferring with a federal agency.
-Then, the urban Indian organization’s feedback should be made public immediately.
+Then, the summary of feedback should be made public immediately.

 “If the administration’s interested in furthering transparency, staying accountable, and being held to a high standard, it’s important that they release those survey results as they come,” Stevenson said.

 A confer would become nearly useless, Stevenson said, if federal agencies don’t respond promptly.
 She said Urban Indian Organization leaders recommended a deadline of 30 days.

 Stevenson said federal agencies also will need to establish a point person to communicate with Urban Indian organizations.
 The point person should not only relay information but also be in a position to affect change, she added.